The real reason people ride bikes: Forget calorie and carbon reductionCategories: Bike commuting, Sustainability, Wellness

 I got hooked on biking because it’s a pleasure, not because biking lowers my carbon footprint, improves my health or brings me into contact with different parts of the city and new adventures … the reward is emotional gratification, which trumps reason, as it often does.

-And finally, in the midst of all of this, while helping a client with the logistics of a bike program, she wrote to say: “I rode to my vanpool this morning via the Bay Trail – it’s nice to start the morning with a view of the bay as you cycle on gravel and over bridges”
+And finally, in the midst of all of this, while helping a client with the logistics of a bike program, she wrote to say: “I rode to work this morning via the Bay Trail – it’s nice to start the morning with a view of the bay as you cycle on gravel and over bridges”

 As an urban bike commuter and a bicycle consultant, I think a lot about why someone would choose to leave their car at home to get around by bike.
 We see it happen, in ever-increasing numbers, from snow-bound Minneapolis (one of the most bike-friendly cities in the country) to sun-drenched Miami.